Borderline Disorder

 Leverage insights on navigating trauma from dating someone with BPD to understand the deep impact on mental health.

-Did you know that individuals with Borderline Personality Disorder (BPD) have a suicide risk approximately 400 times higher than the general population?
+Were you aware that individuals diagnosed with Borderline Personality Disorder (BPD) face a suicide risk that is roughly 400 times higher than that of the general population?

 Understanding the impact of dating someone with BPD goes beyond the relationship itself.
 The emotional toll and lasting effects on one's mental health can be profound.